 |Meaning||Gross income is the total amount of income, that an individual or a company generates during the financial year.||Net income is the remaining amount, which an individual or a company is left with after deducting all the expenses and taxes.|

 |Represents||What amount do you make||What amount do you keep|

 |Interdependency||Gross Income is not dependent on Net Income.||Net Income is dependent on Gross Income.|

-Now, if we talk about the gross income of a company, it is the total of all receipts earned by the company excluding various costs charged for producing and bringing goods into the present location and condition.
+Here, direct expenses include all those costs charged for producing and bringing goods into the present location and condition.
 It is the income without any adjustments and appropriations.